ODEP - Office of Disability Employment Policy

 - The Job Accommodation Network (JAN) is a free consulting service from the U.S. Department of Labor's Office of Disability Employment Policy that provides individualized accommodation solutions and information on the ADA and services related to employment for people with disabilities.
 JAN can be accessed at 1-800-526-7234 (V/TTY).

-- The Center for Psychiatric Rehabilitation's Reasonable Accommodations for People with Psychiatric Disabilities: An On-line Resource for Employers and Educators includes specific tips for employers on developing and implementing accommodations.
+- The Center for Psychiatric Rehabilitation's Reasonable Accommodations page includes specific tips for employers on developing and implementing accommodations.

-- Ten regional Disability and Business Technical Assistance Centers (DBTACs), sponsored by the U.S. Department of Education's National Institute on Disability and Rehabilitation Research, provide ADA information, training and technical assistance across the nation.
+- Ten regional ADA National Network Centers, sponsored by the U.S. Department of Education's National Institute on Disability, Independent Living, and Rehabilitation Research, provide ADA information, training and technical assistance across the nation.
 They can be contacted at 1-800-949-4232 (V/TTY).

 - The Equal Employment Opportunity Commission's Enforcement Guidance on the ADA and Psychiatric Disabilities answers some of the most common questions about the ADA and persons with psychiatric disabilities.